yuchdev/LegendOfTheseusAndMinotaur/CHATBOT.md

    - Select one of the AI-generated options
    - Type a custom response
    - Skip responding (letting another character respond instead)

+### Return to Script

+1. When a `RETURN_TO_SCRIPT` event is applied to a group:
+   - If the character has an active chatbot, it is deactivated
+   - If the character has an active UserControl, it is deactivated
+   - The character returns to following the scripted lines in the day file

+2. This event serves as the counterpart to both `AI_ASSUME_CONTROL` and `USER_ASSUME_CONTROL`:
+   - `AI_ASSUME_CONTROL` → character is controlled by AI → `RETURN_TO_SCRIPT` → character follows script
+   - `USER_ASSUME_CONTROL` → character is controlled by user → `RETURN_TO_SCRIPT` → character follows script

+3. Between the pairs of events `AI_ASSUME_CONTROL`-`RETURN_TO_SCRIPT` and `USER_ASSUME_CONTROL`-`RETURN_TO_SCRIPT`:
+   - Any scripted lines for the controlled character are ignored
+   - The character only communicates through the AI or user control mechanism
+   - Other characters continue to follow their scripted lines
+   - This ensures a coherent conversation where the AI or user plays along with the scripted lines of other characters

 ## Configuration